jsenv/file-size-impact/readme.md

 # Pull request comment

 This section shows pull request comment and how to read it.
-Especially _group summary_ and _size impact_ sections.

 ![legend of pull request comment](./docs/comment_legend.png)